Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

     b.
 We can use the default *PathLocationStrategy* which will require:

-      i. make sure we have inserted the \<base href='/'> as the first line of the head of the *index.html* page,
+      i. make sure we have inserted the "\<base href='/'>" as the first line of the head of the *index.html* page,

       ii. in Webpack, make the following setting:
     ```json